MicrosoftDocs/sql-docs/docs/reporting-services/branding-the-web-portal.md

 ## <a name="bkmk_download_samples"></a> Download the sample branding packages

 You can download two sample brand packages for Reporting Services.
-Use these samples to brand your web portal to fit your needs.
+Use these samples to brand your web portal based on your needs.

 Download the samples from the GitHub site [Sample Branding Packages](https://github.com/microsoft/sql-server-samples/tree/master/samples/features/reporting-services/branding) to a local folder.
 For more information, see [Apply the brand package to the web portal](#apply-the-brand-package-to-the-web-portal) in this article.